 Instructions

-Add milk, pumpkin, protein powder, vanilla extract, chia seeds, and pumpkin pie spice to a bowl.
+Add milk, pumpkin, Greek yogurt, pudding mix, vanilla extract, chia seeds, pinch of salt and pumpkin pie spice to a bowl.
 Whisk together until smooth and well-combined.

 Refrigerate for at least 4 hours to allow the chia seeds to thicken the pudding.